-I hereby certify that on the day day of September, 2021, a copy of the above Decision and Notice of Appellate Rights were sent by first class mail, postage prepaid and certified mail, return receipt requested to the Taxpayer's address on file with the Division of Taxation and by electronic delivery to Lenore Montanaro, Esquire, Department of Revenue, One Capitol Hill, Providence, Rhode Island, 02908.
+MUI W I hereby certify that on the day of January, 2022, a copy of the above e Decision and Notice of Appellate Rights were sent by first class mail, postage prepaid and cer tified mail, return receipt requested to the Taxpayers' representative's address on file with the Division of Taxation and by electronic delivery to Lenore Montanaro, Esquire, Department of Re- venue, One Capitol Hill, Providence, Rhode Island, 02908.
+Capitol Hill, Providence, Rhode Island, 02908.